 09 | Visit the Museums

 If architecture and history entice you, Auckland has many museums, historical buildings and old mansions that showcases Auckland’s past and its culture.
 The most popular of them all is the New Zealand Maritime Museum, which houses Auckland’s navy exhibits.
 If art is your forte, you’ll love the amazing collection at Auckland Art Gallery.
 Visit the Museum of Transport and Technology to know about the role of technology in transport.
 All in all, these interesting museums will keep you occupied for the best.

 So that’s my list of the things I would love to try in Auckland.
+Did you know?
+If you are from the US, you can easily get a Work Visa, which will not only allow you to work and make money, but also explore this beautiful country!
 Have you been there?
 If yes, I am sure you would have many more things to recommend.
 Shoot them below in the comments!